You are in flow developing on your local database and you decide to upload everything to heroku and share it with the world.

 What is your

-Find this in your heroku settings or running
+Find your heroku config variables in the heroku website or by running

 You can access this with